 We may involve service providers who support us in the processing of Personal Data or otherwise and who may come into contact with your Personal Data.
 This will only happen after the prior conclusion of a Data Protection Agreement that obligates our service providers to process Personal Data only according to our instructions and to keep it confidential.
-Should your Personal Data be transferred to a country outside the European Union (EU) or the European Economic Area (EEA) that is not subject to a comparable level of data protection, we will ensure that the service providers have adequate guarantees (such as by concluding EU standard contract clauses).
-You can obtain a copy of these guarantees here.
+Should your Personal Data be transferred to a country outside the European Union (EU) or the European Economic Area (EEA) that is not subject to a comparable level of data protection, we will ensure that the data transfer is based on an adequacy decision or conclusion of the EU standard contractual clauses.

 Intra-group sharing, Joint Controllers